Bizcoach, Small Business Ideas and

 This is a short article illustrating how risk assessment can be used to prioritize business processes for fraud potential.

 It is the responsibility of managers to find fraud, but it is hard sometimes to locate the vital clues about where to look for it.
 Risk assessment is a tool that will help managers detect and deal with fraud in their operations.
 Risk assessment is a decision-making tool that helps managers sort through a number of possibilities and then chose those with the greatest payoff.
+Correct risk management is as important as organising public indemnity insurance cover or any of the other steps you take to protect your business.
 In fighting fraud, risk assessment techniques can help managers identify the most likely business processes where fraud could occur.

 The three elements of risk assessment are: